topr/singleton-examples/README.md

 Some even say that singleton is anti-pattern, wiki:
 > There is criticism of the use of the singleton pattern, as some consider it an anti-pattern, judging that it is overused, introduces unnecessary restrictions in situations where a sole instance of a class is not actually required, and introduces global state into an application.

-Which obviously may be true but only an anti-pattern if used incorrectly, though that is the definition of an anti-pattern itself.
+Which obviously may be true but it's an anti-pattern only if used incorrectly.
+That is the definition of an anti-pattern itself though.

 ## Common uses